wholingfei/spexwavepy/docs/source/principle.rst

    :width: 80%

-   The experiment layout for the self-reference conventional X-ray speckle tracking technique.
+   The experiment layout for the self-reference
+   X-ray speckle tracking
+   technique.

-The self-reference conventional XST technique may look ostensibly like the above mentioned conventional XST technique with reference beam.
+The self-reference XST technique may look ostensibly like the above mentioned XST technique with reference beam.
 However, the physical quantities obtained directly from the speckle pattern shifts are very much different [HuXSTOE]_.